 Amikacin liposome is given only to certain adults, when other antibiotics have failed to clear their MAC infections after 6 months of treatment.

 Amikacin liposome was approved by the US Food and Drug Administration (FDA) on an "accelerated" basis.
 In clinical studies, some people responded to amikacin liposome, but further studies are needed.

 Amikacin liposome may also be used for purposes not listed in this medication guide.

 Amikacin liposome can cause breathing problems.
-Call your doctor if you have chest tightness, cough, wheezing, trouble breathing, or if you cough up blood.
+Call your doctor if you have chest tightness, cough, wheezing, trouble breathing, fever, or if you cough up blood.

 Before taking this medicine